amplience/dc-extension-product-selector/README.md

-  "sfccUrl": "{The URL of the SFCC instance}", "authSecret": "{The SFCC OAuth client secret}", "authClientId": "{The SFCC OAuth client ID}", "siteId": "{The ID of the site containing products in SFCC}", }
+  "sfccUrl": "{The URL of the SFCC instance}", "authSecret": "{The SFCC OAuth client secret}", "authClientId": "{The SFCC OAuth client ID}", "siteId": "{The ID of the site containing products in SFCC}" }
 ```